netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 should probe only the most promising paths (following the metadata).
-Probing many paths should also be avoided to avoid overloading individual links, and it may effectively be limited (except traceroute) by the abvailable path IDs and connection IDs, see
+Probing many paths should also be avoided to avoid overloading individual links, and it may effectively be limited (except traceroute) by the available path IDs and connection IDs, see
 {{Section 7.2 of QUIC-MP}}.

 ## Policy-Driven Routing and Routing Constraints

 Some applications or deployments may wish to avoid routing traffic through certain ASes or jurisdictions, e.g. to reduce exposure to surveillance, or enforce routing policies.
 SCION enables this by making path selection explicit and verifiable.

 ## Anonymity and Traffic Obfuscation

 Multipath transport can be used to reduce the observability of traffic by distributing it across multiple network paths.
 In PANs, endpoints can explicitly select disjoint paths to minimize the risk that a single